Lindt8/PHITS-Tools/README.md

     - When the module is executed without any additional arguments, `python PHITS_tools.py`, (or with the `-g` or `--GUI` flag in the CLI) a GUI will be launched to step you through selecting what "mode" you would like to run PHITS Tools in (`STANDARD`, `DUMP`, `DIRECTORY`, or `INPUT_FILE`), selecting a file to be parsed (or a directory containing multiple files to be parsed), and the various options for each mode.

-Furthermore, if you have installed PHITS Tools via `pip install PHITS-Tools`, you will have access to the following commands that can be used in place of `python PHITS_tools.py` in the terminal:
+Furthermore, if you have installed PHITS Tools via `pip install PHITS-Tools`, you will have access to the following commands that can be used in place of `python PHITS_tools.py` for CLI usage in the terminal:

 - `PHITS-Tools`, `PHITS_tools`, and `phits-tools`